-Please click here for our Pupil Premium Statement for for 2020-2021
+Please click here for our Infant School Pupil Premium Strategy Statement for for 2021-2022

-Please click here for our Pupil Premium Strategy Review for 2018-2019
+Please click here for our Junior School Pupil Premium Strategy Statement for for 2021-2022

 Every school has a duty to ensure that each individual child is given the best possible chance of achieving their potential.